 Skåne, Sweden … My home away from home.
 Simple and quintessentially Swedish in almost every single way.
 Before moving to Sweden, I had a lot of preconceived notions about Scandinavian countries.
 I’m sure you’ve head the stereotypes, too.
 Diverse nature.
 A great work-life balance.
 An environmentally-conscious, socialized, progressive culture.
 And these things are all true.
 But Sweden is so much more than just these stereotypes.
 And there are so many reasons why I love living in Sweden.
 And with so many wonder local things to do in Skåne, I feel like I could truly never get bored.

 Skåne is a largely undiscovered paradise that many people still don’t know that much about.
 But I am convinced it is just a matter of time before this region becomes a booming travel destination.
 From the pristine beaches to the sprawling hiking trails, and a cutting-edge Nordic culinary scene, there seems to be never-ending things to do in Skåne.
-And after spending a whole lot of time travelling locally this year, I am ready to dish all the details on what Skåne has to offer.
+And after spending a whole lot of time travelling locally this past year, I am ready to dish all the details on what Skåne has to offer.

-the highlights: places to visit in skåne
+a few quick highlights: places to visit in skåne

 sweden travel costs

 Sweden – and Scandinavian countries in general – are notorious for being a bit expensive to visit.
 With taxes of 25% and high minimum wages, visiting Sweden doesn’t come cheap.
 However, I think many people are very intimidated by the cost to visit Sweden.
 However, it doesn’t have to be expensive if you know what to do – especially in Skåne.
 And good news!
 The Swedish krona is currently quite weak versus the euro and US dollar, which means now is a good time to visit.